Yoshinoya: Controversies

-In August 2008, 3 Yoshinoya employees in Hong Kong including the store's manager were arrested after gang-raping another employee.
+In August 2008, three Yoshinoya employees in Hong Kong including the store's manager were arrested after gang-raping another employee.
 Footage of the incident was uploaded to the internet.

 In 2019, Yoshinoya outlets in Hong Kong were targeted to be boycotted and vandalized by anti-government protesters during 2019–20 Hong Kong protests.
 Hop Hing Group, based in Hong Kong, is the licensed franchise of Yoshinoya in the city and Mainland China (Beijing and the cities in Southeast China).
-Its CEO Marvin Hung was criticized by protesters for attending a rally for Hong Kong police organized by pro-Beijing camps.
+Its CEO, Marvin Hung, was criticized by protesters for attending a rally for Hong Kong police organized by pro-Beijing camps.

 Another major reason that caused the boycott of Yoshinoya is an advertisement posted on Facebook in July 2019.
 The advertisement featured a traditional Japanese food, chikuwa; in Cantonese, the word sounds similar to "dog that tears paper".
 As this advert was published after police removed messages on a Lennon Wall in Tai Po, the advertisement was then regarded as poking fun at the police.
-The staff from Social Strategy Hong Kong who helped created the advertisement was sacked afterwards.
+The staff from Social Strategy Hong Kong who helped create the advertisement was sacked afterwards.
 Hence, protestors thought that Yoshinoya was politically biased and suppressed freedom of speech.
 Citizens in support of the protests then started boycotting Yoshinoya.